cpmech/gosl/doc/InstallationOnWindows.md

 ## [Option A] Quick Install (Windows 10 Installer)

-The _Windows 10 Installer_ will install Gosl, TDM Gcc64, compiled Lapack and SuiteSparse,
+The _Windows 10 Installer_ will install Gosl, TDM Gcc64, compiled SuiteSparse and FFTW,
 and will set the required environment variables automatically.

 4. Download and install *go1.8.3.windows-amd64.msi* (or newer) from https://golang.org/dl/